awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 ## Hibernation Prerequisites<a name="hibernating-prerequisites"></a>

 To hibernate an instance, the following prerequisites must be in place:
-+ **Instance families:** The following instance families are supported: C3, C4, C5, M3, M4, M5, R3, R4, and R5, with less than 150 GB of RAM\.
++ **Instance families** \- The following instance families are supported: C3, C4, C5, M3, M4, M5, R3, R4, and R5, with less than 150 GB of RAM\.
 Hibernation is not supported for \*\.metal instances\.
-+ **Instance RAM size:** The instance RAM size must be less than 150 GB\.
++ **Instance RAM size** \- The instance RAM size must be less than 150 GB\.
-+ **Supported AMIs:** The following AMIs support hibernation: Amazon Linux AMI 2018\.03 released 2018\.11\.16 or later\.

-  Support for Amazon Linux 2 and Ubuntu is coming soon\.
-Only HVM AMIs support hibernation\.
++ **Amazon Machine Image \(AMI\)** \- The AMI must be an HVM AMI that supports hibernation\.
+The following AMIs support hibernation\.
 To configure your own AMI to support hibernation, see [Configuring an Existing AMI to Support Hibernation](#hibernation-enabled-AMI)\.
+  + Amazon Linux AMI 2018\.03 released 2018\.11\.16 or later
+  + Ubuntu 18\.04 LTS \- Bionic\* AMI released with serial 20190722\.1 or later

+    **\* Disabling KASLR:** To run hibernation on a newly launched instance with Ubuntu 18\.04 LTS \- Bionic, we recommend disabling KASLR \(Kernel Address Space Layout Randomization\)\.
+On Ubuntu 18\.04 LTS, KASLR is enabled by default\.
+For more information, see [Disabling KASLR on an Instance \(Ubuntu only\)](#hibernation-disable-kaslr)\.
-+ **Root volume type: **The instance root volume must be an Amazon EBS volume, not an instance store volume\.
++ **Root volume type** \- The instance root volume must be an Amazon EBS volume, not an instance store volume\.
-+ **Amazon EBS root volume size:** The root volume must be large enough to store the RAM contents and accommodate your expected usage, for example, OS or applications\.
++ **Amazon EBS root volume size** \- The root volume must be large enough to store the RAM contents and accommodate your expected usage, for example, OS or applications\.
 If you enable hibernation, space is allocated on the root volume at launch to store the RAM\.
-+ **Amazon EBS root volume encryption:** To use hibernation, the root volume must be encrypted to ensure the protection of sensitive content that is in memory at the time of hibernation\.
++ **Amazon EBS root volume encryption** \- To use hibernation, the root volume must be encrypted to ensure the protection of sensitive content that is in memory at the time of hibernation\.
 When RAM data is moved to the Amazon EBS root volume, it is always encrypted\.
 Encryption of the root volume is enforced at instance launch\.
 Use one of the following three options to ensure that the root volume is an encrypted Amazon EBS volume:
   + EBS “single\-step” encryption: In a single run\-instances API call, you can launch encrypted EBS\-backed EC2 instances from an unencrypted AMI and also enable hibernation at the same time\.
 For more information, see [Using Encryption with EBS\-Backed AMIs](AMIEncryption.md)\.
   + EBS encryption by default: You can enable EBS encryption by default to ensure all new EBS volumes created in your AWS account are encrypted\.
 This way, you can enable hibernation for your instances without specifying encryption intent at instance launch\.
 For more information, see [Encryption by Default](EBSEncryption.md#encryption-by-default)\.
   + Encrypted AMI: You can enable EBS encryption by using an encrypted AMI to launch your instance\.
 If your AMI does not have an encrypted root snapshot, you can copy it to a new AMI and request encryption\.
 For more information, see [Encrypt an Unencrypted Image during Copy](AMIEncryption.md#copy-unencrypted-to-encrypted) and [Copying an AMI](CopyingAMIs.md#ami-copy-steps)\.
-+ **Enable hibernation at launch:** At launch, enable hibernation using the Amazon EC2 console or the AWS CLI\.
++ **Enable hibernation at launch** \- At launch, enable hibernation using the Amazon EC2 console or the AWS CLI\.
 You cannot enable hibernation on an existing instance \(running or stopped\)\.
 For more information, see [Enabling Hibernation for an Instance](#enabling-hibernation)\.
-+ **Purchasing options:** This feature is only available for On\-Demand Instances and Reserved Instances\.
++ **Purchasing options** \- This feature is available for On\-Demand Instances and Reserved Instances\.
+It is not available for Spot Instances\.
 For more information, see [Hibernating Interrupted Spot Instances](spot-interruptions.md#hibernate-spot-instances)\.

 ## Limitations<a name="hibernating-not-supported"></a>